obiwanjacobi/Zsharp/docs/expressions/assignment.md

 s = MyStruct
     ...

+// by name
 (field1, field3) = s
 // field1: U8 = <value of s.field1>
 // field3: U8 = <value of s.field3>
 // <value of s.field2> is not used

 (a, b) = s      // error! field names must match (case insensitive)
-// or do we allow in-order?
+// or when in-order - all fields must be specified
 ```

 > Is there a need to override how deconstruction is done on a (custom) type?